-For me, it was hard to realise and accept, but I’m working on it full time.
+For me, it was hard to realize and accept, but I’m working on it full time.

 No matter the age.
 No matter the gender.
 We all need love.
 We are all longing for love and connection.

-When we are filled with jealousy, pointless arguments, controlling obsessive behaviour, manipulation and endless nagging, WE NEED TO STOP and reflect.
-We need to realise that it has nothing to do with love.
+When we are filled with jealousy, pointless arguments, controlling obsessive behavior, manipulation and endless nagging, WE NEED TO STOP and reflect.
+We need to realize that it has nothing to do with love.